BU-Spark-Learning-Ambassadors/react-level-2/README.md

 ## How do I know when my app works?

 The final app should behave like this: **[Demo Video](https://drive.google.com/file/d/1JfWs0qyDIiV0wrZDZTUB6yqWc2GmsIFw/view?usp=sharing)**

 ## 🛟 Need Help?

 Go to the [Spark!
-Space](https://www.bu.edu/spark/resources/space/) and ask any student employee for a **Learning Ambassador** that can help with a micro-challenge.
+Space](https://www.bu.edu/spark/resources/space/) and ask any student employee for a **Learning Ambassador** that can help with a Coding Quest.